What Is CRO: An Overview Of Conversion Rate Optimization

 Even if you are a month old in the field of internet marketing, CRO would be a cliche for you now.

 But what does CRO or Conversion Rate Optimization mean?

 According to Wikipedia, CRO or Conversion Rate Optimization is a system for increasing the percentage of visitors to a website that converts into customers, or more generally, takes any desired action on a webpage.

-According to Howuku, Conversion Rate Optimization or CRO is a process of improving the various elements of your website or landing page that may increase the ratio of sales to the number of visitors on your website.
+Conversion Rate Optimization or CRO is a process of improving the various elements of your website or landing page that may increase the ratio of sales to the number of visitors on your website.